-- Topological Spaces, with homotopy category HoTop. - Ch(R) is also a model category with homotopy category = the derived category $\mathcal{D}(R)$ , which is studied in algebraic geometry and elsewhere.
+- Spaces and Spectra, with homotopy categories HoTop and the stable homotopy category. - Motivic spaces, where schemes live - Ch(R) is also a model category with homotopy category = the derived category $\mathcal{D}(R)$ , which is studied in algebraic geometry and elsewhere.
 Proving it's triangulated uses the model category structure, which was a hard problem for unbounded chain complexes.
-Given F, the model category structure helps you construct from an induced functor between derived categories, e.g. the left derived functor of an abelianization functor gives Quillen homology.
-Quillen coined the phrase homotopical algebra for this type of study and it helped him do new computations in algebraic K-theory, for which he won a Fields Medal in 1978. - Voevodsky won a Fields Medal in 2002 by creating the motivic stable homotopy cate-gory from a model category structure on an enlargement of Schemes to resolve the Milnor Conjecture.
-This is an application to algebraic geometry and number theory. - Graphs.
-Two finite graphs are homotopy equivalent iff they have the same zeta series (reference Beth Malmskog).
+Given F, the model category structure helps you construct from an induced functor between derived categories, e.g. the left derived functor of an abelianization functor gives Quillen homology. - Chain complexes of quasi-coherent sheaves over a scheme - Stable module category, where homotopy kills projectives. - Graphs.
+Two finite graphs are homotopy equivalent iff they have the same zeta series (reference Beth Malmskog). - 9 model structures on Set